 Shared hosting can still cover all your site’s needs; you just have to do your research first.
 If you’re looking for a dedicated WordPress hosting service, any of the following are great choices:

 It can be very tempting to add one more feature to your website through the use of a plugin; after all, there are over 30,000 plugins available from the WordPress Plugin Directory alone.

 If you are considering installing a plugin, make sure it’s high quality, as poorly coded plugins could be slowing down your site.
 When selecting a plugin, make sure it has a high rating, a large number of downloads and has been updated recently.

-Having A Poorly Coded Theme
+Drop Your Poorly Coded Theme

 Be aware that poorly coded and low-quality themes can drastically affect your site’s performance.
 Even if you’ve paid a premium price for a theme, this doesn’t guarantee it’s going to have high-quality code.

 High-quality images are crucial to helping your content and website stand out, but don’t let them impact your site’s performance.
-You can compress your images without losing quality, which will keep your site running fast.
+You can compress and optimize images without losing quality, which will keep your site running fast.
 The following plugins will compress anything that’s in the Media Library section of your website.